 Boise State Public Radio’s journey to a robust dual-service station can be traced back to a Boise State University – then Boise Junior College – amateur radio club that began in the 1930s.
 By 1967, and a handful of call letters and frequencies later, the radio club had become KBSC and broadcast various programs to the campus area.
 In 1974, once the university changed its name to Boise State University, the radio station again changed its call letters, this time to KBSU.

-Boise State Public Radio marks its inaugural year as 1976 when the station manager at the time applied to the FCC to change the station's license from an AM broadcaster to a non-commercial FM broadcaster.
-Broadcasts began on 90.1 FM in the fall of 1976.
+Boise State Public Radio marks its inaugural year as 1977 when the station manager at the time applied to the FCC to change the station's license from being an AM broadcaster to a non-commercial FM broadcaster.
+Broadcasts began on 90.1 FM in the fall of 1977.

 By 1986, Boise State Public Radio had begun its transition from a student-run college station into a professionally-operated public radio station.
 The station hired its first non-student manager and secured its first Corporation for Public Broadcasting grant.
 In 1988, KBSU again increased its reach by growing to 19,000 watts and becoming an NPR affiliate.